 Getting stronger leads to improved performance for all distances.
 In studies, running economy increased by 5-10%, time at maximal speed rose 20% and speed/time trial performance improved 5-8% through weight training.
 The improvements come from greater engagement of fast twitch muscles, better coordination between brain and muscles and greater neural drive.

 If you’re concerned about putting on too much muscle, don’t be.
 It’s actually quite hard for endurance athletes to gain large amounts of muscle given that endurance training breaks down muscle for fuel.
-And if you do gain too much, just reduce the amount of time in the gym.

 Runners are prone to injury.
 Then there are all the aches, pains and niggles they just live with.
-Weight training has its own risks, aches and pains, but a well-constructed personalised training programme delivered by someone who knows the importance of good form and working at the right intensity can mitigate many of those risks as well as help to eliminate regular aches and pains, help correct posture and improve movement patterns.
+Weight training has its own risks, aches and pains, but a well-constructed personalised training programme delivered by someone who knows the importance of good form and working at the right intensity can mitigate many of those risks, as well as help to eliminate regular aches and pains, help correct posture and improve movement patterns.

 - Strengthening your calves may reduce the incidence of shin splints.